530

 4

 Anna Maria Mozzoni is commonly held as the founder of the woman's movement in Italy.
-One of the roles she is most known for is her pivotal involvement in gaining woman's suffrage in Italy.
+One of the roles she is most known for is her pivotal involvement in gaining women's suffrage in Italy.

 4